 You do?
-Well…then you’re just as screwed up I am, so no doubt you know that 2017 marked the 40th anniversary of Isis’ cancellation (it can not be that long ago…), and the 10th anniversary of BCI/Eclipse’s much sought-after DVD release of Filmation’s iconic live-action series.
+Well…then you’re just as screwed up as I am, so no doubt you know that 2017 marked the 40th anniversary of Isis’ cancellation (it can not be that long ago…), and the 10th anniversary of BCI/Eclipse’s much sought-after DVD release of Filmation’s iconic live-action series.
 The much mourned-over BCI/Eclipse, of course, is no more—the death of DVDs began the day Navarre dropped the hammer on them—so unless you’ve got $200 bucks for some scalper like me, you’re going to have to check out your local library to see if their copy of The Secrets of Isis: The Complete Series 3-disc set hasn’t been stolen yet.

 Click to purchase The Secrets of Isis at Amazon.
 Your purchase helps us pay the bills at this website!

 No kid who grew up during the mid-seventies ever forgot Joanna Cameron as the lithe, confident, serene super-heroine Isis—the first female superhero on television (she beat out The Bionic Woman by a couple of months).
 When dreamy Cameron, she of the mini-skirted tunic and four-inch heeled go-go boots, looked right into the camera at you, gently but firmly reminding you to play by the rules before she gave her trademark sexy smile and little wave-off, man and boy were powerless to resist.

 Introduced with the already popular Shazam! live-action series, Filmation Studios teamed up Captain Marvel with Isis in 1975 for The Shazam!/Isis Hour on CBS, and the ratings went through the roof.
 Week after week, each episode of Isis opened with the same prologue, setting the backstory of the series.
 Wanna hear the words?
 Sure you do!: